BrunoVieiraL/Riot_LoL_API_app/README.md

 This project was made using some APIs to get the information about the champions of the game.<p>
 The objective of doing this was to pratice API consume and turn out was kinda challenging because of the complexity of the JSON data but at the end i learned a lot and prove to myself that i can handle a API call even a more complex one, comparing with JsonPlaceholderAPI.<p>
 The first image is the home page, that show a grid list of all the champions.<p>
-The second image is the details page, when you click on a champion in the grid go to this page, here you have the spells of the champion you select and a list of skins for it.<p>
+The second image is the details page, when you click on a champion in the grid you go to this page, here you have the spells of the champion you select and a list of skins for it.<p>
 The third one shows one of the skins that the champion have and the spells show the descrpition when you tap on the image of that spell.<p>